March Break Reimbursement Fund - FAQ's

 9. When will I be notified if I am one of the selected recipients who will receive the funds?

-10. What if I have more than one autistic child and submit more than one application?
+10. What if I have more than one child with Autism and submit more than one application?

-Every application received online or by mail will have a unique application number.
-Because it is a random draw, a family may submit more than one application, and it is possible that one or both applications will be selected or neither may be selected.
+Because this is a random draw, a family may submit more than one application, and it is possible, that one or both applications will be selected, or neither may be selected.

 11. If I am selected to receive funds, when do I have to submit the receipt?

-Once you have been notified that you will receive the funds, you have until March 31, 2024, to submit the receipt for the worker OR program/camp, but not both.
-Be sure to keep all your receipts to a maximum of $350 and submit them all at once.
+Once you have been notified that you will receive the funds, you have until March 31, 2025 to submit the receipt for the worker OR program/camp, but not both.
+Be sure to keep all your receipts, to a maximum of $350, and submit all at once.

 12. When will I receive my reimbursement?